prijs/pri-docs/src/pages/plugin/plugin-build/index.md

 });
 ```

+## pipeBundleConfig

+Change webpack config when run `npm run bundle`.
+The same usage as `pipeConfig`.

 ## Other configuration modification

 Some times, we want to modified some loader's options instead of the hold config, so we provide some other methods to do this.